SmithB/ICESat2/README.md

 - When you are done with edits/additions you will merge `work` with `master`.
 - This will check inconsistencies between branches and let you know it's safe to merge.

-1) Clone original repo to your local machine:
+1) Clone the original repo to your local machine:
     ```
     git clone https://github.com/SmithB/ICESat2.gi://github.com/SmithB/ICESat2.git
     ```